ABOUT OUR ALOCASIA ZEBRINA

 Taking care of Zara can be tricky in the beginning.
-She prefers high humidity so just misting her won’t do the trick; she’ll need to be placed near a humidifier or in a bathroom.
+She prefers high humidity so just misting her won’t do the trick; she’ll need to be placed near a humidifier or in a bathroom, and we've got tips for increasing humidity in your home, too.
 Her leaves may drop if exposed to any excessive heat or cold and it’s good to place her away from any possible drafts like open windows or frequently used doors.

 In terms of light requirements, the Alocasia zebrina seeks out medium light, so no placing her on a windowsill if you want to keep her happy.
 She also prefers filtered or rainwater as the chemicals in tap water can cause her leaves to yellow.
 Don’t worry if she drops a few leaves in the winter months, as this is perfectly normal when she goes into a dormancy period.
 New leaves will regrow in the spring and summer months.

 Is the Alocasia zebrina rare?

 The Alocasia was once very rare, with plants going for very high prices thanks to a rush in demand.
 In the last five years, however, this popularity has since made them more widely available (and easier on your pocket, too!).

 How big do Alocasia zebrina grow?